Married Sheffield man who 'groomed' schoolgirl, aged 15, is narrowly spared from jail

 Nightingale claimed the youngster was a friend he had met at a Sheffield pub and they had communicated by Snapchat and texting and they had gone to McDonald’s and he had bought her gifts.

-He admitted putting money into her bank account and giving her £2,000 because he felt it was his fault she had lost her job at the pub.
+He admitted putting money into her bank account and giving her £2,000 because he felt it was his fault she had lost her job.

 The youngster stated Nightingale would give her gifts and pick her up in his van and take her to McDonald’s and drop her off at the end of the street where he kissed her.